LlamaOnDrugs/dashman/README.md

 ## update

-where it all began, "dashman update" searches for your quantisnetd/quantisnet-cli executibles in the current directory, ~/.quantisnetcore, and $PATH.
-It will prompt to install in the first directory found containing both quantisnetd and quantisnet-cli.
+where it all began, "dashman update" searches for your quantisnetd/quantisnet-cli-5 executibles in the current directory, ~/.quantisnetcore, and $PATH.
+It will prompt to install in the first directory found containing both quantisnetd and quantisnet-cli-5.
 Multiple wallet directories are not supported.
 The script assumes the host runs a single instance of quantisnetd.

 ## restart

 "dashman restart [now]" restarts (or starts) quantisnetd.
-Searches for quantisnet-cli/quantisnetd the current directory, ~/.quantisnetcore, and $PATH.
+Searches for quantisnet-cli-5/quantisnetd the current directory, ~/.quantisnetcore, and $PATH.
 It will prompt to restart if not given the optional 'now' argument.